amanikhalid/BackupSQL/BackupSQL.md

 - Copy-Only Backup cannot be used as a foundation for differential or log backups and has no effect on the backup chain.

 #### 3. What happens if you use WITH RECOVERY in the middle of a restore chain?
 It stops applying additional backups (such as diff or log) and terminates the restoration process.
-After that, you would have to start over from the complete backup.
+After that, you would have to start over from the full backup.

 #### 4. Which backup types are optional and which are mandatory for full recovery?
-- Complete backup and all transaction log backups are required (in FULL recovery model).
+- Mandatory: Full Backup + All Transaction Log Backups (in FULL recovery model)

-- Differential backup, which reduces recovery time, is optional.
+- Optional: Differential Backup (used to shorten recovery time)

-- Copy-Only: Not required; used for ad hoc backups.
+- Copy-Only: Optional; for ad-hoc backup purposes.